CPerezRuiz335/giagrad/giagrad/nn/layers/convs/README.md

-Quick notation for some docstrings, e.g. 3D convolution with multiple channels with batch trainig (an image of C_in channels now is understood as a 3 dimensional image with Depth, Height and Width):
+Quick notation for some docstrings, e.g. 3D convolution with multiple channels with batch training (an image of C_in channels now is understood as a 3 dimensional image with Depth, Height and Width):